- ca. 1900-1987 (Creation)

 Physical characteristics and technical requirements

-A published guide to the anthropological material held in this collection was compiled by the University of Queensland Anthropology School prior to donation to Fryer Library:
+A published guide, as a CD-ROM, to the anthropological material held in this collection was compiled by the University of Queensland Anthropology School prior to donation to Fryer Library:

 Kelly, Caroline; Trigger, David S., et al. (2011).
 The Caroline Tennant-Kelly ethnographic collection : fieldwork accounts of Aboriginal culture in the 1930s.
 University of Queensland, Brisbane.